EGI-Federation/documentation/content/en/users/online-storage/grid-storage/_index.md

 production stage.
 {{% /alert %}}

-The client widely used to access grid-storage is [gfal2](https://dmc-docs.web.cern.ch/dmc-docs/gfal2/gfal2.html), which is available for installation both on RHEL and Debian compatible systems.
+The CLI widely used to access grid-storage is [gfal2](https://dmc-docs.web.cern.ch/dmc-docs/gfal2/gfal2.html), which is available for installation both on RHEL and Debian compatible systems.